 Some teens seek out unpaid internships to gain experience pertinent to a college major.
 Chicagoan Sage Kugler, 16, has multiple food allergies – from nuts to peanuts to many seeds and beans.
 She found an internship in an art studio, which worked out well – since no food was used in any of the art lessons.

 My son, Morgan Smith, is a 21-year-old with multiple food allergies.
-Last summer, he worked as a part-time intern for the city council in Colorado Springs, and was pleased that food was never present during his work hours in this busy office.
+In the summer of 2017, he worked as a part-time intern for the city council in Colorado Springs, and was pleased that food was never present during his work hours in this busy office.

-Michael, 22, and another counselor with allergies were highly positive about the experience of working in this environment where people “get” their allergies.
+Michael, 22, and another counselor with allergies were highly positive about the experience of having a summer job in an environment where people “get” their allergies.
 Plus, he notes: “The chef is incredible.
 He knows every single person’s allergy.”

 However, even in accommodating workplaces, students need to remain vigilant.
 Lauren Solinsky, 21, has allergies to sesame, tree nuts and various fruits.
 For two years the student who is from Connecticut worked as a counselor at another allergy-aware camp.
 Despite having a chef dedicated to cooking safe meals for those with food allergies, one evening the food served for dinner was not safe for Lauren to eat.
 She told a director and the kitchen staff: “It is important that I eat because I’m in charge of 10 third graders.”